"It is what a man thinks of himself that really determines his fate." - Henry David Thoreau

 “Do not go where the path may lead, go instead where there is no path and leave a trail.” - Ralph Waldo Emerson

-I specialize in developing resilience, treating anxiety, and teaching mindfulness.
+I specialize in improving communication skills, developing resilience, treating anxiety, and teaching mindfulness.

 Resiliency is having an ability to recover from or adjust to misfortune or change.
 There are many ways to improve resiliency, including: